 Vents to prevent foggy lenses

 Lens condensation can be a significant problem when your body heats up from a workout.
 Thankfully, our favorite replacement face cover adds two pairs of vents on the top and bottom to allow hot air to escape and cool air to circulate.
 Its comfortable PU leather padding can easily be removed and cleaned, too.
+It's the best Quest 2 face cover available.

 Built to repel sweat